15 Best Platforms For Bloggers

 Pros

-- User-friendly tools are suitable for beginners.
+- User-friendly publishing tools suitable for beginners.

 Cons